-Ever since Hurricane Katrina, the Association has carried a significant "wind and hail/named storm/hurricane" insurance deductible, which is currently pegged at approximately \$1,850,000 (or 5% of total replacement cost coverage).
+The Association carries a significant "wind and hail/named storm/hurricane" insurance deductible, which is currently pegged at approximately \$1,850,000 (or 5% of total replacement cost coverage).
 In the event that the Association sustains catastrophic wind and hail/named storm/hurricane damage subject to this deductible, the Association could experience a capital shortfall to cover such damage.
 The Association could levy special dues from its unit owners as well as seek long-term debt financing (such as a U.S. Small Business Administration disaster loan) to make up for any shortfall.
 The Association's capital position includes a combination of operating and reserve funds.